 Scrape it out of the leaves and use it as a hair gel or instead of your usual conditioner.
 Note: Aloe vera gel is thin and watery.
 It makes a great conditioning agent, but won’t work as a thickener or styling agent.
 And don’t rely on aloe to prevent hair loss or regrow lost hair.

 To use it as a skin moisturizer and toner, just scoop out the gel or rub a freshly cut leaf over your face and let it dry.

 Aloe vera will thrive outdoors only in the frost-free regions of the U.S. But even the most horticulturallychallenged can’t fail with Aloe vera as a houseplant.

 Once you have one, pretty much the only way to kill it is by overwatering.
 The plants reproduce enthusiastically by sending out new shoots from their roots, called “pups,” which you can pull up and replant.

 If you know anyone with a thriving Aloe vera plant, he or she will probably be glad to pull one out for you.
 Plant it in good potting soil (one made for cactus is ideal), set it in a sunny spot and watch it grow.

-Use in agriculture
+Aloe’s Use in Agriculture

-The gel is such a safe and effective anti-fungal agent that agricultural scientists have begun experimenting with use of Aloe vera extracts as natural fungicides to protect growing crops.
+The gel is such a safe and effective anti-fungal agent that agricultural scientists have begun experimenting with use of aloe vera extracts as natural fungicides to protect growing crops.
 They’ve also found that spraying Aloe vera extracts onto various kinds of ripe fruit helps protect and extend its shelf life.

 Margaret Boyles lives in a wood-heated house in central New Hampshire.
-She grows vegetables, eats weeds, keeps chickens, swims in a backyard pond in summer, snowshoes in the surrounding woods in winter, and commutes by bike whenever possible.
+She grows vegetables, keeps chickens, swims in a backyard pond in summer, snowshoes in the surrounding woods in winter, and commutes by bike whenever possible.